 20. 1500-1700 Virgin Encounters in the New World

 Women in the Americas saw their world altered dramatically as white men from Europe poured onto their shores.
-They lost their lives to European diseases, their customs, and became integrated into a new social structure, with indigenous people at the bottom.
+Many lost their lives to European diseases, and their customs to a new social structure, with indigenous people at the bottom.
 Despite all of that, some aspects of pre-contact life endured.

 When Columbus sailed the Atlantic and began lasting contact between the Americas and Afro-Eurasia, gender dynamics in the New World changed substantially.
-Indigenous societies including the Aztec and Incan empires, interacting with the Spanish patriarchies for the first time, changed considerably, according to the few surviving accounts of life before the Spanish and Portuguese.
-Spanish men explored and conquered the new world, but Indigenous women were present during all of those interactions.
+Indigenous societies including the Aztec and Incan Empires - interacting with the Spanish patriarchies for the first time - changed considerably, according to the few surviving accounts of life before the Spanish and Portuguese.

 First Contact